AdithyaBhatGS/natGateway/README.md

      - ```
        curl http://checkip.amazonaws.com
        ```
+     - curl - used for making web requests

+     - http://checkip.amazonaws.com - A web service by aws that sends back the public IP of your instance

      - The public IP must match with that of the Elastic IP that you have attached to your NAT Gateway